lukeburns/PDA/README.md

 You should now see your extension in the list, and a new icon in your menu bar.
 You can view the console by clicking "background page" under your extension in chrome://extensions.

-Loading a tab in the browser should output sth on the console.
+Loading a tab in the browser should output on the console.

 ![alt text](image.png)